 Edikang Ikong (Edikaikong)

 I visited mummy AB shops (My local African shop) the other day and she had fresh fufu.
-The first thing that came to mind was Edikang ikong (pronounced edikaikong) but unfortunately for me, she didn’t have fresh ugwu.
-I didn’t let it stop me from treating myself to some good old Edikang ikong (edikaikong) and fresh fufu.
-Really, who would say no to fresh home-made fufu?
+The first thing that came to mind was Edikang ikong (pronounced edikaikong).
+Unfortunately for me, she didn't have fresh ugwu also know as ugu leaves or fluted pumpkin leaves in English.
+I didn't let it stop me from treating myself to some good old Edikang ikong soup (edikaikong) and fresh fufu.
+Really, who would say no to fresh home-made fufu and vegetable soup?
 It is not every day you get that around here.
 Well I was really grateful and I went home with as much fufu my hand could carry, hahaha just exaggerating now but I did buy a few.

 500g water leaves (I used baby spinach) thinly chopped

 Scotch bonnet chillies, use according to heat preference, blended or chopped

 1.5-2 Csp palm oil

 500g assorted meat, I used goat meat and shaki

 - Notes: you do not use onions in cooking Edikang Ikong or the Efik ‘food police’ will come knocking at your door